atzori/mineral/README.md

 that can be used with different optimization strategies (configurable server-side):

-  - `none` - no optimization used to cut off
+  - `none` - no optimization used to cut off search space (may not end up in case of cycles in the graph)
-  - `memo` - memoization is used to cut off loops and increase speed on already-seen states in the search space
+  - `memo` - memoization is used to cut off loops (circles in the graph) and increase speed on already-seen states in the search space
-  - `fast` - accumulator-based recursion inspired by Zaniolo's technique is used to cut off unnecessary branches in the search space including loops (the parameter, `?i0`, is used as an accumulator to be minimized, see below)
+  - `fast` - accumulator-based recursion inspired by Zaniolo's technique is used to cut off unnecessary branches in the search space including loops (the first parameter, `?i0`, must be used as an accumulator to be minimized, see below)

 In both versions, optimization can be disabled via server configuration.